Common symptoms of CTS

 Any pressure on the median nerve can disrupt the nerve signals, affecting your sense of touch and hand movements.
 The median nerve can become compressed if the tissues inside the tunnel become swollen or the tunnel narrows over time.

-In most cases, it is not known what causes the median nerve to become compressed, although a number of things increase the risk of developing CTS.
+In most cases, it is not known what causes the median nerve to become compressed, although a number of things increase the risk of developing Carpal Tunnel Syndrome (CTS).
 These include:

-• certain injuries to the wrist such as fractures or sprains
+• Injuries to the wrist such as fractures or sprains

 Treatment for carpal tunnel syndrome (CTS) depends on the severity of the condition and how long you have had it.
 You should try to avoid any activities that make your symptoms worse.
 If your work involves using a computer keyboard, there is little evidence that modifications at your workplace are likely to be of any help in relieving your symptoms.
-If symptoms persist, there are a range of non-surgical and surgical treatments available that aim to relieve the pressure on the median nerve.
+If symptoms persist, there are a range of non-surgical and surgical treatments available that aim to relieve the pressure on the median nerve such as osteopathy and acupuncture.

 Osteopathic exam for CTS